wbrownld/SSD1322-256X64-PYTHON-LIBRARY/README.md

 # SSD1322 PYTHON LIBRARY

-Here's a python library to use with the SSD1322 256X64 display (ER-OLEDM032-1).
+Here's a python library to use with the SSD1322 256X64 display (ER-OLEDM032-1) and a Raspberry Pi2.
+This library was created by [TopherCantrell](http://www.buydisplay.com/default/serial-oled-module-price-3-2-inch-display-256x64-screens-white-on-black)

 Initially the project was to use an arduino and the time had to be retrieved by the DCF signal.
 But 1 : Arduino was not powerful enough to use a 256x64 display and 2 : DCF signal is too weak at my home.
 So arduino is replaced by a Pi2 and time is now retrieved par NTP (via wifi dongle) and i added possibility to ear some webradios to this little box, just for fun ;)